the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I'm not gonna lie: it shook me.

-I spent a full day being confused and existential.

-I was suddenly detached from the work I was obsessed with, the stability my family and I were accustomed to, and the people at work I'd grown close to.
+I spent a full day being confused and existential — suddenly cut off from the work I loved, the stability my family relied on, and teammates I was close to.

 I found myself questioning my value, my accomplishments, and my future.

 Plus, I had no idea what to do next — and the clock was already ticking.

-**Yet, layoffs can happen to anyone.**
+#### But, this isn't a layoff post.

 Priorities shift.
 Plans change.
 Even when you're doing your best work, the bigger picture can move in a sudden new direction that leaves you behind.

-### But, this isn't a layoff post.

 I knew layoffs were the name of the tech game, and I knew that my short-term doubts were just noise in my grand career trajectory.

-So, after my brief one-day self-pity party, I was surprisingly eager to dust off my resume the next day, put myself back out there, and see what sort of awesome AI/ML things other teams were working on.
+So, after a brief self-pity-party, I was surprisingly eager to dust off my resume and see what cool AI/ML problems other teams were tackling.

 AI was still at the forefront of innovation, and that wouldn't change anytime soon.

 What were the _juicy_ problems companies faced that required strong technical leadership to drive success?

-**Spoiler: I wasn't let down.**
+#### Spoiler: I wasn't let down.

-Not only did I enjoy a front row seat to these challenges, but I made a realization:
+Handed the opportunity to engage directly with teams facing these challenges, I made a realization:
 There are some strong commonalities across the industry in terms of AI / ML solutions companies need, as well as how they assess a candidate's ability to solve those needs.

 And I have some thoughts on what you can do as the candidate to demonstrate that _you're_ the person to lead their AI ambitions and convert them to business value.